zama-ai/tfhe-rs/README.md

   </a>
 </p>

-**TFHE-rs** is a pure Rust implementation of TFHE for boolean and small integer arithmetics over encrypted data.
+**TFHE-rs** is a pure Rust implementation of TFHE for boolean and integer arithmetics over encrypted data.
 It includes:
  - a **Rust** API
  - a **C** API